theopin/tp/docs/UserGuide.md

 >Format: `/set /c COLORSCHEME`
 >Flag optionality: `/c`(required)

 Changes the settings of CheatLogs.
 Currently, only the color scheme of output text can be changed.
-There are 3 additional color scheme options available numbering from 1 to 3 and CheatLogs switch to the one matching `COLORSCHEME`.
+You can change to any of the 3 additional color scheme options available numbering from 1 to 3 and CheatLogs switch to the one matching `COLORSCHEME`.
 The image below shows the result of a successful change.

 ![image](https://i.ibb.co/5GFvnHb/image.png)